The subject of comfortable nurses’ shoes is something I hold close to my heart.

 Featuring an upper made of genuine leather, the quality continues on the inside of the shoe with a mesh fabric treated with antimicrobial enhancers.

-Furthermore, the removable insoles not only mean if things do get a bit rotten you can easily replace them, you can also fit custom orthotics should you need.
+Furthermore, the removable insoles not only mean if things do get a bit rotten you can easily replace them, but you can also fit custom orthotics should you need.

 This midsole is also designed with a shank to help arch support.